ivanmontero/symbolic-calculator/README.md

-#Symbolic Calculator
+# Symbolic Calculator

 Currently a work in progress

-Parses a string into an expression tree which can then be evaluated using SymbolicC++, a Computer Algebra System (CAS).
+Parses a string into infix, then postfix, which can then be evaluated using SymbolicC++, a Computer Algebra System (CAS).